WOMEN AFAR OFF (1990)

 The Third Movement:

+The male disciples and other male followers had run away from Golgotha where the crucifixion took place.
+Association with Christ was dangerous as he was considered a criminal.
 Only a group of women stayed “afar off”.
 They witnessed the crucifixion and could be seen to do so.
 The dance concerns how this act of witnessing might have transformed them.CAST

 -